andy-thomason/genetics/README.md

 The Boost genetics library provides data structures and algorithms for searching very large databases of genetic sequences.

+The library is primarily designed to provide a reliable, maintainable service to find 100% of available matches.
+Readability is a primary focus and unit testing a priority through the Travis system.

 Genetic data usually consists of the letters 'A', 'C', 'G' and 'T' with other optional characters denoting special cases.